nidkil/setting-up-an-open-source-repo/docs/sections/3-basics/initialize-the-repository.md

 - **unpkg** - This is the UMD build.
 It is used to distribute the library through the [unpkg](http://unpkg.org/) CDN [1].
 For NPM package authors, NPM relieves them from the burden of publishing their code to a CDN in addition to the NPM registry.
 All the package author needs to do is include the UMD build in their `package.json` file.
 - **scripts** - Commands that can be called using `npm run <command>` or `yarn <command>`.
 - **engines** - This section specifies the node version that the package requires.
 These settings are advisory.
 If you want to force the minimum version then you also need to add `engineStrict` and set it to `true`.
+- **dependencies** - Are packages that are installed when running `npm init`.
+- **devDependencies** - Are also packages that are installed when running `npm init`, unless the `--production` flag is passed.
+- **peerDependencies** - A warning message is shown if missing when running `npm init`.
+You have to solve these dependencies yourself.
+When developing for example a plugin the framework you are developing it for can be a peerDependencies as it will be installed as the plugin will be used with the framework.

 In addition the `package.json` file can contain sections for other tools.
 For example the `husky` configuration can either be in a separate configuration file or in the `package.json` file in a section named `husky`.